wreedb/confidant/doc/site/user-manual/commands.md

 Queries your configuration settings given the name of a section, such as `repository`, `links` or `templates`.
 Also allows you to query nested sections by separating the section names with periods; for example:
 ```sh
 confidant config get repository.url
 confidant config get templates.config.items
 ```
+To query your global configuration settings, pass `-g,--global`

 ### `help <command>`